 The Series X comes with a 1TB internal SSD, plus USB 3.1 support.

 In comparison, the Series S has a smaller 512GB SSD to keep costs down.
-That'll give it the same super-fast loading times and other features, but we are a little concerned about the capacity considering most games these days are anywhere up to 100GB in size.
-Some are even larger, such as Call of Duty: Warzone.
+That'll give it the same super-fast loading times and other features, but considering many games these days are between 80-100GB in size.

 Both consoles have an expansion slot for an additional, proprietary 1TB drive - the Seagate Storage Expansion Card for Xbox Series X/S, as it's known - which functions like the internal SSD, supporting all those next-gen features and quick resume.